mounaiban/studycapt/README.md

 ### [scoa.py](scoa.py) (SCoA Toolkit)
 A Python module containing a SCoA decompressor among other utilities for decompressing SCoA images or print data.
-Currently incomplete.
-Not all opcodes are recognised and the decompressed data is incorrect.
+The decompressor should work, but has not yet been thoroughly validated.

 See also [Issue #33](https://github.com/agalakhov/captdriver/issues/33) on the original captdriver repo for details.